gidztech/gideonpyzer.dev/content/blog/lazy-zendesk.md

 1. Assets that do not change will be served from browser cache (except cache-busting updates)
 2. Assets are served asynchronously, so it doesn't block the initial rendering of the application

-However, in the end, we are still parsing 2.3 MB of (uncompressed) JavaScript code, which is significant.
+However, in the end, we are still parsing 2.3 MB of (after it's uncompressed) JavaScript code, which is significant.
 The average impact, according to [Third Party Web](https://github.com/patrickhulce/third-party-web#third-parties-by-total-impact), is 667 ms.

 There's a bandwidth, CPU and memory cost involved, and particularly on slower devices, the widget could begin to affect the responsiveness of the application itself.